The economic importance of independent welfare organisations

 The success of non-profit welfare organisations becomes visible in society

-Dr Markus Doumet on the economic significance of non-profit organisations
+Dr Markus Doumet on the economic importance of non-profit organisations

 Non-profit organisations provide added value for society

 All of the organisations and sponsors examined in the project are non-profit and committed to the common good.
-"They do not make a profit, but rather provide added value for society.
-They cover social needs in the social sector," explains Doumet.
+“They do not generate profits, but rather provide additional value to society.
+They address social needs within the social sector,” Doumet explains.
 For this reason, the success of independent welfare organisations cannot be measured in terms of business figures, as the services provided and their impact are not visible in the company, but are reflected in society.

 Special status of non-statutory welfare organisations due to the principle of subsidiarity

-Independent welfare organisations also enjoy priority in the allocation of services, another aspect of the subsidiarity principle.
+Independent welfare organisations also enjoy priority in the allocation of services; another aspect of the subsidiarity principle.
 When it comes to the question of whether a local authority commissions a service from a private-sector provider or from non-profit organisations, it is historically and politically desirable for the state to give priority to non-profit organisations.
-"However, this does not mean that independent welfare organisations can do what they want, but rather that there is a legal framework within which they operate.
-In addition, not all costs are always covered."
-Doumet uses the example of a daycare centre to illustrate this.
-"In the case of daycare centres, this is based on the number of children, the age of the children and the scope of care.
-And the municipal and state funds that go into it are clearly limited.
-Independent welfare organisations have no choice but to work according to economic principles because otherwise they would not be able to cover their costs."
-In addition, in the last 10 years, due to changes in legislation, attempts have been made to promote competition between independent organisations and private sector organisations wherever possible.
+“However, this does not mean that independent welfare organisations can do whatever they want, but rather that there is a legal framework within which they operate.
+In addition, not all costs are always covered.”
+Doumet uses the example of a day-care centre to illustrate this circumstance.
+“In the case of day-care centres, the costs are based on the number of children, the age of the children and the scope of care.
+Besides, the municipal and state funds that go into it are clearly limited.
+Independent welfare organisations have no choice but to work according to economic principles.
+Otherwise they would not be able to cover their costs.”
+In addition, over the last 10 years, due to changes in legislation, attempts have been made to promote competition between independent organisations and private sector organisations wherever possible.

 Voluntary commitment is declining

 Two key tasks of the independent welfare sector are the representation of the interests of socially disadvantaged groups and the mobilisation of voluntary work.
 While the first group is growing, the commitment of the second group is shrinking, especially in traditional organisations.
-"First of all, it is fundamentally true that volunteering at club level is on the decline," confirms the researcher and says: "The nature of volunteering has changed.
-There is less long-term involvement in organisations; young people in particular tend to get involved on a short-term, project-related basis."
+“First of all, it is fundamentally true that volunteering at club level is declining,” the researcher confirms and states: “The nature of volunteering changed.
+There is less long-term commitment in organisations; young people in particular tend to get involved on a short-term, project-related basis.”
 This, in turn, is a challenge for non-statutory welfare organisations because they are traditionally more reliant on long-term volunteering.
-"They therefore have to reinvent themselves to a certain extent, adapt to this new form of engagement and try to develop other, new programmes, especially for young people."
+“They therefore have to reinvent themselves to a certain extent, adapt to this new form of commitment and try to develop other, new programmes, especially for young people.”

 Independent welfare organisation of the state of North Rhine-Westphalia